KesharwaniArpita/cern-technical-student-notes/README.md

 # After i'm selected
 Congratulations!
-There are a few things you should know
+There are a few things you should know.

+There is a post on Tau Bytes that you may find useful, even though is aimed at summer students: https://taubytes.com/cern/05-going-to-cern-information-how-to-get-to-cern.html

 ## Bank account
 You will need a swiss bank account.
 Here is a reddit post you can look into: https://www.reddit.com/r/CERN/comments/sp3y74/suggestions_for_swiss_bank_account/